FrederikTheisen/FTNMRTools/README.md

 Will also let you integrate regions of the loaded spectra.

 The script can read two file types:

-1 Topspin exported file in the following format:
+First: Topspin exported file in the following format: